ece362-purdue/proton-labs/lab1-gpio/README.md

 So, holding 1 should turn on the LED at GP16, holding 5 should turn on the LED at GP17, etc.

 > [!IMPORTANT]
-> Demonstrate to your TA that your code passes the `init_keypad` test in `autotest`.
-Commit all your code and push it to your repository now.
+> Demonstrate to your TA that your code passes the `init_keypad` test in `autotest`, and that pressing 1/5/9/D turns on the corresponding LEDs on your board.
+Answer their questions and show them your code.
+>
+> For full credit, your `init_keypad` function must not use any of the SDK functions (`gpio_init`, etc.) and must only directly modify registers.
+>
+> Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.

-## Step 7: In-Lab Checkoff Step
+## Step 5: In-Lab Checkoff Step

 > [!CAUTION]
 > Run `verify` in `autotest` to generate your confirmation code.
 Make sure to first set your username in the `main.c` file.
 Save the confirmation code ONLY into a new file called "confirmation.txt" in the root of your repository.